Bojankins/Albatross/README.md

 # OldTom ($OLDT)

-## The Solana memecoin that's a chip shot away from the moon!
+## The Solana memecoin that's a chip shot away from the moon! 🚀🌕

-# What is OldTom?

-## OldTom is the ultimate memecoin built on the Solana blockchain.
-We're all about:
+Welcome to the official repository of OldTom, the ultimate memecoin built on the Solana blockchain.
+We're all about the monkey spirit, blazing-fast transactions, and crazy meme energy!

-Blazing-Fast Transactions: Move those $OLDT tokens faster than you can say fore!
-Crazy Meme Energy: Our community's meme game could make Tiger Woods chuckle.
-Proof of Play: We're building a sensor to revolutionize how you earn crypto (more on this soon!)
-Inspired by the Greats.
+### What is OldTom?

-We love the monkey spirit and we're bringing that energy to Solana.
-OldTom aims to be the premier memecoin on the fastest blockchain around.
+OldTom is the premier memecoin for those who appreciate a good meme and an even better investment.
+Inspired by the greats of golf, we're bringing that energy to the fastest blockchain around.

-# Why OldTom?
+### Why OldTom?

-**Solana Speed: Say goodbye to high gas fees and hello to lightning-quick swaps.**
+- **Solana Speed**: Say goodbye to high gas fees and hello to lightning-quick swaps.
-** NFT Madness: We see crazy potential for OldTom NFTs and community collabs.**
+- **NFT Madness**: Dive into the world of OldTom NFTs and community collaborations.
-**Diamond-Handed Community: HODL your OldTom and let's ride this rocket together!**
+- **Diamond-Handed Community**: HODL your OldTom and let's ride this rocket together!

-# Tokenomics (Placeholder – Customize to Your Project)
+### Tokenomics

-## Total Supply: 1 billion $OLDT
+- **Total Supply**: 1 billion $OLDT
-**Distribution:**
+- **Distribution**:
-50% Community Airdrop
+  - 50% Community Airdrop
-20% Liquidity Pools
+  - 20% Liquidity Pools
-15% Team & Development
+  - 15% Team & Development
-15% Marketing & Partnerships
+  - 15% Marketing & Partnerships

-# Roadmap
+### Roadmap

-## Phase 1: Token launch on Solana DEXes
+1. **Phase 1**: Token launch on Solana DEXes
-## Phase 2: Meme explosion!
-Community contests and collabs.
+2. **Phase 2**: Meme explosion!
+Community contests and collaborations.
-## Phase 3: Proof of Play sensor prototype testing
+3. **Phase 3**: Proof of Play sensor prototype testing
-## Phase 4: ???
+4. **Phase 4**: ???
 (This is where the community helps us build the future!)

-# Get Involved
+### Get Involved

-**Join the Swing**: Find us on Discord (https://discord.gg/sHWXbD7P), Twitter(TBD), and Telegram (https://t.me/oldtomcoin) Got Skills?
-We'd love help with art, memes, or even code.
-Reach out!
+**Join the Swing**: Connect with us on Discord (https://discord.gg/sHWXbD7P), Twitter( x.com/oldtomcoin), and Telegram (https://t.me/oldtomcoin) If you've got skills in art, memes, or code, we'd love your help!

-Disclaimer: Memecoins are fun but volatile.
+_Disclaimer_: Memecoins are fun but volatile.
 Do your research, and enjoy the ride!

 Let's make OldTom the next big thing on Solana!